-When every process gets the same amount of work, the job is load balanced.

-We like load balancing, because it means that our speedup can potentially be linear: if we run on $N_p$ processes, it takes $1/N_p$ as much time as on one.

-For some codes, figuring out how to balance the load is trivial (e.g., breaking a big unchanging array into sub-arrays).

-For others, load balancing is very tricky (e.g., a dynamically evolving collection of arbitrarily many blocks of arbitrary size).
+- When every process gets the same amount of work, the job is load balanced. - We like load balancing, because it means that our speedup can potentially be linear: if we run on N_p processes, it takes $1/N_p$ as much time as on one. - For some codes, figuring out how to balance the load is trivial (for example, breaking a big unchanging array into subarrays). - For others, load balancing is very tricky (for example, a dynamically evolving collection of arbitrarily many blocks of arbitrary size).